Miserlou/Zappa/README.md

 If you are using KMS-encrypted AWS environment variables, you can set your KMS Key ARN in the `aws_kms_key_arn` setting.
 Make sure that the values you set are the encrypted version in such case.

+_Note: if you rely on these as well as `environment_variables`, and you have the same key names, then those in `environment_variables` will take precedence as they are injected in the lambda handler._

 ##### Remote Environment Variables (via an S3 file)

-_Note: S3 remote environment variables were added to Zappa before AWS introduced native environment variables for Lambda (via the console and cli).
+_S3 remote environment variables were added to Zappa before AWS introduced native environment variables for Lambda (via the console and cli).
 Before going down this route check if it those more sense for your use case._

 If you want to use remote environment variables to configure your application (which is especially useful for things like sensitive credentials), you can create a file and place it in an S3 bucket to which your Zappa application has access to.
 To do this, add the `remote_env` key to zappa_settings pointing to a file containing a flat JSON object, so that each key-value pair on the object will be set as an environment variable and value whenever a new lambda instance spins up.